thoughtworks-spain/pact-workshop-provider/README.md

 Congratulations, your provider API is deployed to production and ready to be used by any consumer interested in your API.

-Navigate to the directory in where you checked out `pact-workshop-consumer`, run `git clean -df && git checkout . && git checkout consumer-step5` if you haven't already done so and follow the instructions in the **Consumers's** readme file
+Navigate to the directory in where you checked out `pact-workshop-consumer`, run `git clean -df && git checkout . && git checkout consumer-step5` if you haven't already done so and follow the instructions in the **Consumers's** readme file.